rodders99/rodders99.github.io/content/projects/eu-safety-gate/project-eu-safety-gate.md

 This tool will become compulsory under the General Product Safety Regulation.

-It is a horrifying look into the world of dangerous and non compliant products that are sold across the world.
+It is an interesting look into the world of dangerous and non compliant products that are sold across the world, but specifically relates to the European Union.

 ### Why this analysis?